meta pixel

 Often, teachers have to share a cart of Chromebooks.
 When this happens, they don’t want to rely on technology because its availability isn’t guaranteed.
 As the tech coach, I may be advocating for the use of using Google Classroom and Google Apps For Education and explaining all they can do with it to make their and their student’s lives easier, but some are hesitant to use it.
 It is too difficult to juggle when they will have computers and use Google Classroom or have to make copies of worksheets instead.
 Without that consistency, it is hard to get teachers to buy into the technology mindset.

 Education Technology can be applied to a wide variety of class technology solutions, ranging from full suite all-in-one video eLearning platforms that connect teachers with their students to smaller apps that tackle just one specific task.
-What are the main tools that you use in your classes as your go-to EdTech kit?
+What are the main tools that you use in your classes as your go-to educational technology (EdTech) kit?

 Those are some tools I use from a teacher’s side.
-For the students, there are numerous apps we utilize, but my favorites is uQualio!
+For the students, there are numerous apps we utilize, but my favorites is uQualio Video4Learning!
 Vyond is another favorite – it is good to make animated videos.

 Besides being a technology educator, you also coach other teachers on how they can integrate technology in their classrooms.
 Tell us what it’s like teaching teachers!

 Each teacher is different and each application is different.
 The result is always better if a teacher asks for assistance for something they want to do rather than being told to do.
-I’ve had teachers learn something new one day and put it into practice the next, and some that need more time.
+I’ve had teachers learn something new one day.
+And, they put it into practice the next, and some that need more time.
 Like with any new skill you learn, the more you practice and use it, the better you will become.

 The initial challenge I encounter the most is a teacher talking themselves out of using technology.
 So many teachers start by telling me that they aren’t good at technology.
 I try to encourage them into realizing that they just need to try and see how it goes.
 It is all a learning experience for them and their students.

-Being an EdTech advocate, how do you go about balancing the use of technology and the traditional aspects of learning with your students?
+Being an EdTech advocate, how do you go about balancing the use of technology and the traditional aspects of education and learning with your students?

 But, for the most part, devices are used each day.
 It is the nature of my subject.

-I subscribe to various blogs to keep up with new technologies and use a social media account strictly for that purpose.
-I take part in some online chats and Q&A sessions, but mostly just viewing my contacts posts and see what others are doing gives me plenty of new ideas.
+I subscribe to various blogs to keep up with new technologies.
+And, I use a social media account strictly for that purpose.
+I take part in some online chats and Q&A sessions.
+But, mostly for just viewing my contacts posts and see what others are doing gives me plenty of new ideas.
 Using a social media network for a Personal Learning Community is a great way to stay connected, ask questions, and get ideas.

 There is so much debate about the positive and negative impacts of technology in the classroom.
 Some traditionalists would like to see less.
 Technology visionaries want to see more.
 It’s an old-world vs new-world debate.
 What’s your take?